cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 <div>

 <!-- Starting with the Speaker and proceeding in the order defined by the Rotation Cycler -->
 In [rotation order](#RotationOrder), each player must pick one of the available Strategy Cards (that was not already picked by another player).
 They will be able to use them during the upcoming Action Phase.
-All the 9 Strategy Cards are available on [our website](http://www.astralvault.net/games/SA/index.php/downloads/).
+All 9 Strategy Cards are available on [our website](http://www.astralvault.net/games/SA/index.php/downloads/).

 After that, place a Bonus Counter on each of the unpicked Strategy Cards.
 These Bonus Counters stack from one Round to the next, and increase the value of the Strategy Cards they are on: when a player picks a Strategy Card, she converts each Bonus Counter on it into either a Command Counter or a Trade Goods that she adds to her race sheet.
 </div>